 - After residents are done with the kitchen, they will return to collect their ID, making sure the kitchen is left in the same condition they found it.

 - Residents need to plan cooking time, as kitchens will be promptly locked when the RA is done with duty from the office.
-If cases start to spike or residents are not abiding by these policies for the kitchens, the kitchens may be shut down.
+If residents are not abiding by policies for the kitchens, the kitchens may be shut down.

 All resident students who have needles, syringes and/or fingerstick apparatus for blood testing should have an approved, rigid plastic biohazard container in their room.
 These containers can be obtained from University Health Services and should be exchanged for a new container when full.

 In order to respect the needs for all students, there are established quiet hours in all of the residence halls.
 Quiet hours start at 9:00pm and end at 9:00am, Sunday through Thursday, and start at 12:00 midnight and end at 9:00am Friday and Saturday.
 It is important to remember that there are always 24 hour consideration hours in effect.
 In order to create the best living environment for everyone, please be considerate of your fellow residents.
 An environment conducive to normal living and studying is expected 24 hours a day in the residence halls.
 Residents responsible for excessive noise may be subject to disciplinary action.
 Please remember that noise heard beyond the confines of an individual’s room can be considered excessive, regardless of the posted quiet hours.